 Everybody wants to feel comfortable when they go out exploring new places in their RV and what better way than to use a household toilet that you are used to?

-Can you replace an RV toilet with a house toilet?
-No, there are many problems that arise when you try to replace an RV toilet with a house toilet.
-The flushing mechanism is one of the main reasons you cannot use a standard house toilet in your RV.
+Many problems arise when you try to replace an RV toilet with a house toilet.
+The flushing mechanism and water usage are the main reasons you cannot use a standard house toilet in your RV.

 While they have the exact same use, RV toilets and house toilets do not work in the same way; the two are not interchangeable.
 If you’re thinking of doing it, anyway, read this article first.

 This Is Why You Can’t Replace an RV Toilet with a House Toilet

 Here are some of the top reasons you can’t use these toilets for any purpose outside of their intended setting.

 The two toilets are made for different situations.
 One is plumbed into a plumbing and sewer system, while the other has a “black water tank” that you’ll be emptying yourself.
 So, the water going in and out of each toilet doesn’t do so in the same way.